Playoff format: Example

-Top five system
+Top-five system

 McIntyre's first modification was an expansion to five teams.
-In this format, the first round matches No. 2 v No. 3 and No. 4 v No. 5, with the No. 1 seed receiving a bye into the second round.
+In this format, the first-round matches No. 2 v No. 3 and No. 4 v No. 5, with the No. 1 seed receiving a bye into the second round.
 The 4–5 match is played to eliminate one team, while the 2–3 match is played to determine which match they will play in the second round.

 In the second round, the loser of the 2–3 match plays the winner of the 4–5 match, while the winner of the 2–3 match plays the No. 1 seed.
 From this point forward, the tournament is identical to the Page playoff system.

-The SANFL is the only league to this system today, it has been used in the past by the VFL and several rugby league competitions, most notably the short-lived Super League of Australia and the present-day Super League.
+The SANFL is the highest level league using this system today, it has been used in the past by the VFL and several rugby league competitions, most notably the short-lived Super League of Australia and the present-day Super League in the UK and France.
 Many lower-level leagues in both Australian rules and rugby league still use the system.